 After over 35 years Stars are back with the original line up featuring Mick Pealing on vocals and guitar, Mal Eastick on guitar, Roger McLachlan on bass and Glyn Dowding who was replaced by Erik Chess early 2019 on drums and featuring Nick Charles on guitar.

-The music of Stars is mainly written by Andy Durant and Mal Eastick, it's rock/country with a hard edge and a touch of soul.
+The early music of Stars was written by Andy Durant and Mal Eastick, it's rock/country with a hard edge and a touch of soul.